Appearance

 💡 It is recommended to update estimates regularly.

-💡 To automate updates, use the wpda_set_hard_row_count hook.
+💡 To automate updates, use the wpda_set_hard_row_count hook as demonstrated below.

 📌 Notes